falessa/cypress-examples/README.md

 # Installation

-1. Fork your own copy of the repository (look for the `Fork` button at the top-right of the page)
+1. Fork your own copy of the repository (look for the `Fork` button at the top-right of the [repo page](https://github.com/falessa/cypress-examples)
 2. Clone your fork from your account: `git clone git@github.com:your-account/cypress-examples.git`
 4. Install the dependencies by running `npm install` in the project's root directory